World Meteorological Organization

 Coordination, alignment and support

 The WMO Secretariat, as the body supporting the work of its Members and constituent bodies, has a central role in coordinating FOSS activities across WMO programmes and projects and in supporting Members in the adoption of FOSS.
-This coordination function should ensure that FOSS initiatives adopted through WMO projects and programmes are aligned with the WMO’s regulatory framework and that software used in support of WMO obligations meets appropriate standards of quality and security.
+This coordination function should ensure that FOSS initiatives adopted through WMO projects and programmes are aligned with WMO’s regulatory framework and that software used in support of WMO obligations meets appropriate standards of quality and security.
 Equally important, this coordination should ensure that Members, particularly those with more limited technical capacities, are not left behind.

 Governance and organizational functions